databrickslabs/smolder/README.md

 on a Spark SQL DataFrame to parse HL7 message text, and to extract segments, fields, and subfields, from a message.

+# Project Support
+Please note that all projects in the /databrickslabs github account are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
+They are provided AS-IS and we do not make any guarantees of any kind.
+Please do not submit a support ticket relating to any issues arising from the use of these projects.

+Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
+They will be reviewed as time permits, but there are no formal SLAs for support.

 # Building and Testing

 This project is built using [sbt](https://www.scala-sbt.org/1.0/docs/Setup.html) and Java 8.